 1. AA Child Care and Guidance – Curriculum Revisions

 Bruns moved approval of the curriculum revisions to the Associate of Arts in Child Care and Guidance program; seconded by Eddleman.
 Branscum explained that the program had not been revised in roughly fifteen years.
 The program is seeking accreditation through the National Association for the Education of Young Children (NAEYC), and will complete an extensive self-study as part of that process, with an anticipated site visit in Spring 2013.
 The curriculum is increasing from 65 to 69 credit hours; one course is increasing from 2 credit hours to 3 credit hours, and UI100 (3 credit hours) has been added to the curriculum.
 Five new courses are replacement courses; these courses are currently on 30 Day Review.
 Motion approval will be contingent on approval of those courses.
 McGowan questioned the number of students in the program; Branscum explained there are currently around 60 students, but they expect that number to go up to 80-90 with the revisions to the curriculum.
 Hinkle questioned whether students could only take US105, or if US107 could be added as an option; the requirement will now be UI105 or US107.
-She also questioned if CF233 (new course) is in the process of becoming a University Studies course; Branscum said it was beginning the process.
+She also questioned if CF233 (new course) is in the process of becoming a General Education course; Branscum said it was beginning the process.
 Discussion followed.
 Motion, with changes, passed unanimously.